kamgmc/laravel-company-registration/README.md

 Create a database called "register"

-Copy the ".env.example" file and pate it as ".env"
+Copy the ".env.example" file and paste it as ".env"

 Then generate a new app key: